 She was initially trained as an economist and has been involved in policy, research and advocacy about working life for over thirty years.

 She has worked in universities, the Reserve Bank, farming, unions, government, advising politicians and as a carer.
-She has served on a variety of Boards including the Economic Development Board of South Australia (2011-2016), The Australia Institute (2004-2016), The Festival of Ideas, the Australian Institute of Family Studies, and the Australian Association of Industrial Relation Academics of Australia and New Zealand.
+She has served on a variety of Boards including the Economic Development Board of South Australia (2011-2016), The Australia Institute (from 2004), The Festival of Ideas, the Australian Institute of Family Studies, and the Australian Association of Industrial Relation Academics of Australia and New Zealand.

 Barbara established and was Director of the Centre for Work + Life, at the University of South Australia between 2006-2014.